 Under existing rules, you can swap your UK licence for a local one if you’re planning to permanently move abroad.
 Expats may need to take a driving test in their new country before being legally recognised as being able to drive, but it is worth checking in your new country before you travel.

 Can I use my EU licence in the UK?

 You can drive on your EU licence when visiting the UK.
 If you return to live in the UK and have passed your driving test, you can exchange your EU licence for a UK licence without retaking your test.

-Will my need to change my passport after Brexit?
+Will I need to change my passport after Brexit?

 Driving Commercial Vehicles After Brexit

 I drive a bus or coach abroad.
 How will I be affected?

 You must carry certain documents about yourself with you if you drive a bus or coach between countries.
 These include: